doninialessandro/express-typescript/README.md

-This is a simple Express application application writtnen in Typescript
+This is a simple Express application application written in Typescript

 > :warning: **This is a learning project**, some best practices are out of scope